MysteryVaibhav/fake_news_semantics/README.md

 LSTM + GAT + 2 Attn Heads + Semantic Adj | |  |  |
 SoTA | - | - | - | 65.0 |

+For more structured results, refer to the tables in the paper.
+The following results are for document classification when applied to non-fake news domain.

 ### Document classification

 ### AG News (4 news categories)